 For on-premises deployment, the Docker volume is typically a dedicated directory on your host Linux server.
 The volume could be a drive on an external disk, such as a storage area network (SAN) disk.
 In all cases, we recommend a high-performance SSD.

-Based on your license seat count, we recommend the following hardware configurations:
+Based on your expected usage, we recommend the following hardware configurations:

 These recommendations are estimates.
-More resources may be required depending on your specific patterns of usage and peak load.
+Your specific patterns of usage and peak load will determine optimal configuration.

 Heap Memory refers to the size of the Java Virtual Machine (JVM) heap.
 The default is 2GB.
 This setting is configurable on launch using the following syntax on the docker run command: